 Helen Stylianou

-Helen Stylianou is Australia’s Deputy Ambassador to Japan and took up the appointment in July 2025.
+Helen Stylianou was appointed as Australian Chargé d'affaires to Japan in January 2026.
+She took up the appointment as Deputy Ambassador in July 2025.

 Ms Stylianou is a senior career officer with the Department of Foreign Affairs and Trade and was most recently First Assistant Secretary of the Trade Resilience, Indo-Pacific Economic Cooperation and Latin America Division, Australia’s Ambassador to APEC and Chief Negotiator in the Indo-Pacific Economic Framework negotiations.